Understanding The Physical Symptoms Of An Anxiety Attack

 The symptoms of anxiety can occur regardless of whether a mental illness is present.
 However, in some cases, anxiety attacks can signal the existence of an anxiety disorder.
 Anxiety disorders — such as panic disorder, social anxiety disorder (previously called “social phobia”), and separation anxiety disorder — are mental health conditions marked by persistent, elevated nervousness and worry.

 People with anxiety disorders may experience anxiety attacks more frequently and intensely than those who do not.
-Common symptoms include rapid breathing, sweating, increased heart rate, difficulty concentrating, muscle tension, irritability, and thoughts of self-harm.
+Common symptoms can include rapid breathing, sweating, increased heart rate, difficulty concentrating, muscle tension, irritability, and thoughts of self-harm.
 According to the Anxiety and Depression Association of America, approximately 19% of adults in the U.S. experience an anxiety disorder each year.

 If you are experiencing suicidal thoughts or urges, call the National Suicide Prevention Lifeline at 1-800-273-TALK (8255) or text 988 to talk to someone over SMS.
 Support is available 24/7.